appium/appium-xcuitest-driver/README.md

 The full path to the keychain can then be sent to the Appium system using the `keychainPath` desired capability, and the password sent through the `keychainPassword` capability.

+### CI

+[This document](docs/ci-setup.md) covers steps to take in order to use the XCUItest driver in a CI environment.

 ## Appium 2.x Server Arguments

 These arguments are set when you launch the Appium server, with this driver installed.
 They are for system administrators.